raising awareness

 educating the public on menstrual health & pmdd

 We’re breaking the silence around menstrual health by delivering accessible, evidence-based education on PMDD and related menstrual health conditions.
 Through workshops for healthcare professionals, universities, schools, and community groups, we’re challenging stigma and bridging dangerous gaps in knowledge.
-Healthcare professionals need to know how to recognise the symptoms of PMDD and support their patients effectively – lives depend on it.
+Healthcare professionals need to know how to recognise the symptoms of PMDD and support their patients effectively – lives literally depend on it.
 And the earlier we educate young people, the better: understanding their cycles from a young age can empower them to seek help sooner, with less shame and confusion.
-If you’re a healthcare professional, lecturer, or teacher, *get in touch* to book a workshop.
+If you’re a healthcare professional, lecturer, or teacher, get in touch to book a workshop.

 driving change in the workplace

-We’re not just raising awareness – we’re creating real, lasting change.
-Through our PMDD Workplace Scheme, we support organisations to become truly inclusive by educating staff, shaping supportive cultures, and embedding mesntraul health into policy and practice.
-From tailored workshops to practical tools and an accreditation framework, we help employers understand PMDD, support affected employees, and take meaningful steps towards a healthier, more compassionate workplace.
+We’re not just raising awareness, we’re creating real, lasting change.
+Through our PMDD training workshops, we help employers understand PMDD, support affected employees, and take meaningful steps towards a healthier, more compassionate workplace.
+If your organisation is ready to lead the way in menstrual health, get in touch today.

 advocating for Policy Change in Healthcare, the Workplace, and Government